getAlby/hub/README.md

 The following configuration options can be set as environment variables or in a .env file

-- `NOSTR_PRIVKEY`: the private key of this service.
-Should be a securely randomly generated 32 byte hex string.
-- `CLIENT_NOSTR_PUBKEY`: if set, this service will only listen to events authored by this public key.
-You can set this to your own nostr public key.
 - `RELAY`: default: "wss://relay.getalby.com/v1"
 - `JWT_SECRET`: a randomly generated secret string. (only needed in http mode)
 - `DATABASE_URI`: a sqlite filename.
 Default: $XDG_DATA_HOME/albyhub/nwc.db